s9e/RegexpBuilder/README.md

 ### Raw input with PHP output

 For PHP regular expressions that do not use the `u` flag.
-PHP output is most suitable for regexps that are copied into PHP sources.
+PHP output is most suitable for regexps that are used into PHP sources, in conjunction with `var_export()`.
 The output itself is ASCII, with non-ASCII and non-printable characters escaped.

 ```php
 $builder = new s9e\RegexpBuilder\Builder([